 Cafeteria plans allow employees to pay for certain “qualified benefits” on a pre-tax basis.
 Without a compliant written cafeteria plan, employees generally cannot pay for benefits on a pre-tax basis.

 Cafeteria plans go by a variety of names (Section 125 plans, flexible benefit plans, etc.).
 They can also take a variety of forms.
-Some only allow for pre-tax insurance contributions (so-called, “POPs” or “premium only plans”).
+Some only allow for pre-tax insurance contributions (so-called, “POPs” or “PEO Alternative only plans”).
 Others include arrangements with flexible spending accounts (health and dependent care; each with applicable governing tax rules), pre-tax contributions to health savings accounts, or employer credits (often called “full-flex” plans).

 If a cafeteria plan does not satisfy the tax rules, the employee must include in his or her gross income the value of the taxable benefit with the greatest value that the employee could have elected to receive.
 Usually, this is the amount of the employee’s payroll deductions.

 Qualified benefits include: